No Activity (American TV series)

 No Activity is an American comedy television series, based on the Australian series of the same name created by Trent O'Donnell, that premiered on November 12, 2017, on CBS All Access.
 The series was developed by O'Donnell and Patrick Brammall, both of whom executive produce alongside Will Ferrell, Adam McKay, Joe Farrell, Jason Burrows, and Joe Hardesty.
 In February 2018, it was announced that the series had been renewed for a second season, which premiered on November 22, 2018.
 In March 2019, CBS All Access renewed the series for a third season which premiered on November 21, 2019.

-In October 2020, the series was renewed for a fourth season, in which the series switched to a computer animation format.
+In October 2020, the series was renewed for a fourth and final season, in which the series switched to a computer animation format.
 The season premiered on April 8, 2021.
 In January 2023, the series was removed from Paramount+.

 Premise

 No Activity's first series is "set against the world of a major drug cartel bust" and follows "two low-level cops who have spent far too much time in a car together; two criminals who are largely kept in the dark; two dispatch workers who haven’t really clicked; and two Mexican tunnelers who are in way too small a space considering they’ve only just met."

 The second and third series juxtapose the double parings, the pair of cops, and a pair of criminals - as well as expanding on the relationships within the dispatch center.
 In the second series, the El Chapo connection acquires an over exuberant FBI agent involved in the case, and his perspective on matters.
 Cameos are more frequent.

 The third series revolves around the demoted officers, from detectives to patrol, and the cleanup of the El Chapo events and the FBI agent.
 The patrol car features more cameos, and there is a general resistance to robotic replacements introduced to the dispatch center and other areas of life.